-Boil the chestnuts in a large pot with plenty of water for 30 to 40 minutes.
-The chestnuts are ready when it’s easy to peel them completely, including the thin inner layer of red skin; remove them from the water and let them cool down a bit before individually peeling them.
+Boil chestnuts in a large pot with plenty of unsalted water for 30 to 40 minutes.
+Chestnuts are ready when it’s easy to peel them completely, including the thin inner layer of red skin; remove them from the water and let them cool down a bit before individually peeling them.

 Pre-heat the oven to 160°C.

-Place the peeled chestnuts on a baking tray and wait for them to be completely cold before baking them at 160°C for 1 hour.
-The chestnuts should come out of the oven all dried up, but not burnt.
-Leave them to cool.
+Place the peeled chestnuts on a baking tray and wait for them to be completely cold before baking them to 160°C for 1 hour.
+They should come out of the oven all dried up, not burnt though.
+Allow them to cool down.

 Put some chestnuts in a food processor and blend them until you get to a very fine powder.
 Add all the chestnuts, a little amount at a time to avoid straining the food processor.
 Your chestnut flour is ready to be used in a recipe!

 Tip: You can store the flour in sealable plastic bags – and even freeze it.